wales-group/examples/LJ38/04_Creating_PATHSAMPLE_database/README.md

 				provided for reference only.
 For information on the full set of **PATHSAMPLE** keywords available, check the [PATHSAMPLE website](http://www-wales.ch.cam.ac.uk/PATHSAMPLE)

-- *path.info.initial* -		The **OPTIM** output file from Example 3 that contains the energy, coordinates and vibration frequencies of the minims and transition states found when making the initial connected pathway.
+- *path.info.initial* -		The **OPTIM** output file from [Example 3](../03_Connecting_minima_with_OPTIM) that contains the energy, coordinates and vibrational frequencies of the minims and transition states found when making the initial connected pathway.
 We will be reading this file in to create the **PATHSAMPLE** database

 ### OPTIM input files